zlogic/mendix-docs/content/en/docs/developerportal/general/team-server/migrate-to-git.md

 {{% /alert %}}

-#### Using the SVN backup
+#### Using an SVN Backup

-All Scrum Masters will receive an email with a link to download the SVN backup.
-This will allow you to download a `[repository-id].dump` file to your local device, which you can use to restore the repository locally.
+All Scrum Masters receive an email with a link to download an SVN backup.
+This allows you to download a *[repository-id].dump* file to your local device and you can use this file to restore the repository locally.

 To set up your local SVN repository, follow these steps:

-1. **Download and Install VisualSVN Server:**
-   - Use [VisualSVN Server](https://www.visualsvn.com/server/download/) and import the existing repository from the `.dump` file.
+1. Download and Install VisualSVN Server – Use [VisualSVN Server](https://www.visualsvn.com/server/download/) and import the existing repository from the *.dump* file.
 This will create a locally hosted SVN repository.

-2. **Access the Repository:**
-   - Use [TortoiseSVN](https://tortoisesvn.net/) to check out the repository.
-This will allow you to inspect the `.mpr` file or any other files within the repository.
+2. Access the Repository – Use [TortoiseSVN](https://tortoisesvn.net/) to check the repository.
+This will allow you to inspect the *.mpr* file or any other files within the repository.

-{{% alert color="info" %}}

-To inspect files from a historical revision, use **TortoiseSVN** and select **Update to revision** to check out a specific revision.
+    {{% alert color="info" %}}To inspect files from a historical revision, use **TortoiseSVN** and select **Update to revision** to check a specific revision.{{% /alert %}}

-{{% /alert %}}

 ### Migrating With History {#with-history}